salhanyf/Education-MindA.I.lytics/README.md

 Dataset used in our project was taken from a public library Kaggle with CC0 Public Domain licensing terms: https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer/data

-This archive should include the following items:
+This archive should include the following items: <br>
-01 - Dataset samples folder: includes 25 representative images from each class in our dataset.
+01 - Dataset samples folder: includes 25 representative images from each class in our dataset. <br>
-02 - README.txt file: general description of the submission including team members information and IDs 03 - Team_AK_17_Expectations-of-Originality file: a signed expectation of originality form for each team members.
+02 - README.txt file: general description of the submission including team members information and IDs. <br>
+03 - Team_AK_17_Expectations-of-Originality file: a signed expectation of originality form for each team members. <br>
-04 - Team_AK_17_Part2-report file: Part 2 report of this project.
+04 - Team_AK_17_Part2-report file: Part 2 report of this project. <br>